ungentilgarcon/topogram-standard-upgraded/docs/ARCHITECTURE.md

 This document explains the major subsystems and how they interact.

+See `RECENT_PROGRESS.md` for a short summary of work performed in the week ending 2025-10-30.

 Overview:

 - Platform: Meteor (server + client bundle) with React UI components.